 "Mighty Acorns® is like a field trip that comes right to our classroom door three times a year, and I think it’s actually more impactful and relatable for my students since it is happening right in their community.
 When I ask my students each May what their favorite part of the school year was, it’s Mighty Acorns®, hands down, every time.”

 Mighty Acorns® is a stewardship-based environmental education curriculum for 3-5th graders that incorporates classroom curriculum, hands-on restoration and exploration activities, and is tied to Next Generation Science Standards, STEM and Common Core.
 Our experienced naturalists provide classroom and outdoor activities during the fall, winter, and spring seasons.

-This scholarship is designed for students from DuPage, Kane, Kendall or Will Counties pursuing college majors and careers in the environmental fields.
+The Paul D. Pierotti Memorial Scholarship scholarship is designed for students from DuPage, Kane, Kendall, or Will Counties pursuing college majors and careers in the environmental fields.